Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/color/color.md

 ---
 ### ToString
-Return a string representation of the color
+Return a string representation of the color.
 ```cpp
 std::string ToString() const
 ```